These values are:

 - Mutual respect and tolerance to those of different faiths and beliefs

-We aim to develop the understanding and knowledge of pupils as a result of our school promoting fundamental British values in and out of the class room.
+We aim to develop the understanding and knowledge of students as a result of our school promoting fundamental British values in and out of the classroom.
 The Specified British values can be developed further:

 - An understanding of how citizens can influence decision-making through the democratic process

 - An appreciation that living under the rule of law protects individual citizens and is essential for their wellbeing and safety

 - An understanding that there is a separation of power between the executive and the judiciary, and that while some public bodies such as the police and the army can be held to account through Parliament, others such as the courts maintain independence

 - An understanding that the freedom to choose and hold other faiths and beliefs is protected in law

 - An acceptance that other people having different faiths or beliefs to oneself (or having none) should be accepted and tolerated, and should not be the cause of prejudicial or discriminatory behaviour